ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 Has a main phase and a second phase.

 *Disrupting Shaows* - A dispellable debuff which does aoe damage when dispelled.
 Need to run out if you are going to dispell it.
+(We heal through it.)

 *Void of the Unmaking* - Orb that does damage to those arround it.
 This ball is bounced between players until it hits the boss which moves him to the second phase.
 Looks like the mages handle bouncing the ball on 25 man.

 #### Second Phase
 Adds spawn, Need to kill them by priority.
+We will all have an area to go to and you should follow the assignment sheet to know your place.
+Though the adds have a priority the key is to get all the adds down asap.

 1. Flail, looks like worm - (1 Priority) -  Someone must be in melee range of these or they do big damage to the raid.